omenking/mongodb-atlas-gcp-microblog/docs/docs/4-gcp-cloud-run.md

 ## Push containers to GCP Artifact Registry

-We first need to push these images to the artifact registry.
+We first need to push these images to the GCP artifact registry.

-We'll run these commands in GCP CloudShell
+### Create Repos

 ```sh
 gcloud artifacts repositories create backend-sinatra \